On the mathematical structure of quantum models of computation based on Hamiltonian minimisation: P - vs. NP problems and mathematical physics

-where $\min_{z\in \{0,1\}^n}\limits f(z) = f(z')$. \end{definition} We will see that {\scshape Integer Decision {\sf SAT}} relates to physics of actual systems and provides a bridge between the theory of computation and that of physics.
+We will see that {\scshape Integer Decision {\sf SAT}} relates to physics of actual systems and provides a bridge between the theory of computation and that of physics.
 In terms of practice, physical systems exist which embed and evolve to approximately solve {\scshape Min Integer {\sf SAT}}.
 Function minimization is conceptually easy to understand.
 It would seem that quantum mechanics provides a richer class of minimization problems, wherein the target function is typically replaced with a Hermitian operator where one is subsequently tasked with determining the ground eigenvalue.

-Let us start with an explanatory version of a ``quantum'' problem, inspired fully by Kitaev's {\scshape Local Hamiltonian} which we will develop and apply to questions of modern relevance much later in \S~\ref{sec:variational}.
-For now consider the following variant simplified for illustrative purposes.
+Let us start with an explanatory version of a {\it quantum} problem, inspired by Kitaev's {\scshape Local Hamiltonian} which we will develop and apply to questions of modern relevance later in \S~\ref{sec:variational}.
+For now consider variants simplified for illustrative purposes.
+For this, we need to rely on quantum bits.